nitin-io/UNCC-code/Buffers/buffers.md

     Character Encodings: A system of assigning a sequence of bytes (just some zeros and ones) to a character.
     The most comman one is utf-8, defined by the Unicode Standard, therefore its character have the same numbers as the Unicode.

+## Buffers
+Buffer is a container in memory.
+Buffers are not array but they behave like array.
+Data can be quickly add or remove from buffers.